Rookout/docs/docs/python-setup.md

 Here are the commands for installing the build environments for some common OS:

 <!--DOCUSAURUS_CODE_TABS-->

 <!--OS X-->

 ```bash
 xcode-select --install
 # If installing for PyPy on macOS, installing pkg-config is also required:
 brew install pkg-config
 ```

 <!--Debian-->

 ```bash
 apt-get update -q && apt-get install -qy g++ python-dev
 ```

 <!--Fedora-->

 ```bash
 yum install -qy gcc-c++ python-devel
 ```
 <!--Alpine-->

 ```bash
 apk update && apk add g++ python-dev linux-headers
 ```

 <!--END_DOCUSAURUS_CODE_TABS-->

 ## Pre-forking servers

 Several popular application servers for Python load the application code during startup and then `fork()` the process multiple times to worker processes.

-If you are using one of those servers, you can set the fork argument in the SDK api to true to automatically enable Rookout in forked processes, and no additional changes will be required.
+If you are using one of those servers, you can set the `fork` argument in the SDK API to true to automatically enable Rookout in forked processes, and no additional changes are required.

-If you don't enable fork support, Rookout must be started in each of the workers processes.
+If you don't enable fork support, Rookout must be started in each of the worker processes.
 We have included sample snippets for a few common options:

 <!--DOCUSAURUS_CODE_TABS-->

 <!--uWSGI-->

 ```python
 try:
     from uwsgidecorators import postfork